chdir/aidl2/README.md

 You can specify any number of parameters, including varargs.
 Parameters and return values must be of types, supported by `android.os.Parcel`.
-You can use tricky generic if you want, but make sure, that those can be interpreted as one of supported
+You can use tricky generic types if you want, but make sure, that those can be interpreted as one of supported
 types:

 ```java